 Calgary’s bylaws require homeowners to remove snow and ice from their sidewalk within 24 hours.
 However, simply failing to remove snow or ice within the 24-hour window is rarely sufficient grounds to hold the homeowner liable.
 There must be proof that the occupier was negligent in the maintenance of their property.
 For example, the house at the end of your block has an eavestrough that has been leaking and freezing on the sidewalk for months, but the owners left the drip resulting in you slipping and falling.
 If it can be proven that they knowingly left the hazard, the homeowners may be held liable.

-Worried that your friendly (albeit careless) next door neighbor will have to pay out-of-pocket?
+Worried that your friendly (albeit careless) next-door neighbor will have to pay out-of-pocket?

-Let’s say you were injured while crossing your neighbor’s sidewalk and you suffered and broken arm and a concussion.
+Let’s say you were injured while crossing your neighbor’s sidewalk and you suffered a broken arm and a concussion.
 As a result, you are unable to work for several weeks and have additional costly medical expenses to worry about.
 You want compensation for your injuries but feel guilty making a claim against your neighbour who you presumably might also be friends with.
 The good news is almost all homeowners carry home insurance, which includes coverage for personal injury liability, meaning your neighbor likely doesn’t have to pay you anything out of their own pocket if you decide to make a claim.
 If your neighbour rents, insurance coverage will still likely be available.
 If there’s coverage, we’ll find it.

 Wondering if you can still make a claim if you are partially at fault?

-If you are partially at fault for a trip, slip, or fall accident, your amount for compensation may be reduced relative to the degree at which you are at fault.
+If you are partially at fault for a trip, slip, or fall accident, your amount for compensation may be reduced relative to the degree to which you are at fault.
 Our Calgary trip and fall accident lawyers will review all the evidence and ensure you are compensated fairly.

-In Alberta, you generally have up to two years from the date of a trip and fall accident to make a claim in court or your right to do so is lost forever.
-But it’s important not to wait as there may be other important deadlines, or other circumstances that may affect the deadline or your claim.
+In Alberta, you generally have up to two years from the date of a trip and fall accident to make a claim in court, or your right to do so is lost forever.
+But it’s important not to wait as there may be other important deadlines or other circumstances that may affect the deadline or your claim.
 If you have any questions about the limitation period for your claim, call or email us for a free consultation with one of our Calgary trip and fall accident lawyers today.

 Our Calgary Trip & Fall Lawyers are here to help.